frouo/next-markdown/README.md

 }
 ```

+That's it 🎉

-Then, the following content tree will result into creating the following pages:
+As a result, the following nextjs project will result into creating the following pages:

 ```
 pages/